Inside Story

 Though my annoyance with the author grew as I progressed through Do No Harm, this is an eminently readable and consistently literate book, and in parts the language is achingly beautiful.
 The opening chapter is a masterful piece of tension-building which ensures that every time he subsequently describes an operation, you fear for the outcome.
 His description of neuroanatomy is lucid but not overly simplified and he expertly touches on virtually the whole of neurosurgery.

 Medical readers will find much of the book cathartic and lay readers may find themselves cheering a maverick super-surgeon who fights the forces of evil bureaucracy and middle management.
 But ultimately, regardless of the correspondence between the memoir Marsh and the real version, I tired of his organisational misbehaviour, finding it childish rather than heroically anarchic.
 If you have worked for more than thirty years in a system that you believe is flawed, then your responsibility, beyond pointing to the flaws, is to try to improve it.
-Although I read this book quickly and with great interest, I couldn’t help conclude that it amounts to eloquent, but ultimately miserable, terms of surrender. •
+Although I read this book quickly and with great interest, I couldn’t help concluding that it amounts to eloquent, but ultimately miserable, terms of surrender. •